 On your Altitude wine tour you will visit three or four vineyards where you can wander around and have a look at the vineyards.
 Here are some of the things you can look out for on your journey.

 Most grapes are grown in the world between 30 and 50 degrees from the equator.
 This is where the climate is at it’s ideal.
-Grapes, like all fruit, are best when they ripen slowly – not fast.
-A minimum of 1500 hours of sunshine is normally required and some rain, approximately 700mm.
-If it is too hot and dry the grapes will ripen too quickly not developing any of the complexities needed to make good wine.
+Grapes, like all fruit, are best when they ripen slowly.
+A minimum of 1500 hours of sunshine is normally required and as well as some rain (approximately 700mm) If it is too hot and dry, the grapes will ripen too quickly without developing any of the complexities needed to make good wine.

 Is Central Otago the perfect grape growing climate?
 Maybe so.
 It has cold winters to let the vines rest and inhibit growth, with frosts which kill any disease (but not the vines), and rain and even some snow to build moisture reserves in the soil.
 The Spring is warm and mild with more rain to encourage vine growth and usually a warm settled period during flowering in October.
 The Central Otago summers are hot and sunny with very little rain and finally, most importantly, Central Otago has long dry autumns to ripen the grapes just before picking.

 So what could possible go wrong?
 Well if the frosts come late into Spring it can destroy the growing shoots or buds.
 In Autumn early frosts can destroy the ripe fruit as could hail, particularly in Central Otago where the preferred Pinot Noir grape is very thin skinned.
 There is also the wind.
-Central Otago is well know for it’s wind and too much can prevent pollination at flowering.
-Finally in Autumn too much rain at time of picking can cause the fruit to swell which dilutes the juice and make for weaker wine.
+Central Otago is well known for it’s wind, and too much can prevent pollination at flowering.
+Finally, in Autumn, too much rain at the time of picking can cause the fruit to swell, diluting the juice which results in a weaker wine.

-While we talk about the climate of Central Otago generally it is in fact the case that each vineyard almost has it’s own climate – known as the micro-climates.
-Things like the slope and orientation of the vineyards, their proximity to bodies of water which mitigate the effects of frosts, regional winds, other vegetation and the types of soil that the grapes are grown in.
-In Gibbston valley while you on your wine tour you will see some vineyards are closer to the fast moving Kawarau River, some vineyards have protection from the wine for large pine trees or Mount Rosa, others drain differently because of the slope they are on.
+While we talk about the climate of Central Otago, generally, it is in fact the case that each vineyard almost has it’s own climate known as a micro-climates.
+Each micro-climate is unique due to things like the slope and orientation of the vineyards, their proximity to bodies of water which mitigate the effects of frosts, regional winds, other vegetation, and the types of soil that the grapes are grown in.
+In Gibbston valley while you on your wine tour you will see some vineyards are closer to the fast moving Kawarau River, some vineyards have protection from the wind behind large pine trees or the natural terrain like Mount Rosa, while others drain differently because of the slope they are on.
 All these factors go into the viticulturist toolkit for growing great grapes.